-As a mother of three boys, community leader and immigration attorney, Jennifer will bring smart, common sense leadership to Springfield as a tenacious and pragmatic problem-solver who will fight for our community’s needs and values.
+As a mother of three boys, community leader and immigration & human rights attorney, Jennifer will bring smart, common sense leadership to Springfield as a tenacious and pragmatic problem-solver who will fight for our community’s needs and values.

 Her family’s experience as immigrants to the United States instilled in her a commitment to public service, which she’s fulfilled as an attorney, on nonprofit boards, and through participation at her synagogue.

-Based solely on their nationality, the federal government sought to deport her family.
+Based solely on their nationality, the federal government sought to deport her grandparents.

 Jennifer’s grandparents immigrated from China in the 1920s, started a business and a family.
 Based solely on their nationality, the federal government sought to deport them under the Chinese Exclusion Acts.
 Ultimately, her grandparents gained citizenship and raised her father, who served the country in the military and participated in the civil rights movement.

-As a lawyer at Winston and Strawn, Jennifer partnered with the National Immigrant Justice Center to successfully represent victims of child trafficking and forced marriage.
-As a founding member and co-chair of the Illinois Unaccompanied Children’s Task Force, Jennifer brought immigration advocates and law enforcement together to protect vulnerable children.
+As a lawyer at Winston and Strawn, Jennifer partnered with the National Immigrant Justice Center to represent victims of child trafficking and forced marriage.
+As a founding member and co-chair of the Illinois Unaccompanied Children’s Task Force, Jennifer advocated for systemic changes to courtroom procedures involving vulnerable children.
 These experiences led Jennifer to the Highland Park – Highwood Legal Aid Clinic where, as the first Director of the immigration law practice, she developed the capacity, policies and procedures to meet the needs of Dreamers and other low income residents of the community.

 Our democracy thrives when all voices have equal opportunity to be heard.